Clement L. Vallandigham was an Ohio Congressman and a leader of the Peace Democrats (aka Copperheads) who opposed the American Civil War.

-By the age of seventeen, Vallandigham was so far advanced in his schooling that he was able to enter Jefferson College at Canonsburg, Pennsylvania, as a junior.
-After only one year of study, however, Vallandigham left college to accept an appointment as teacher and principal at Union Academy, Snow Hill, Maryland.
-In 1841, Vallandigham returned to Jefferson College to complete his senior year but he was dismissed before graduating after engaging in a heated argument over constitutional law with one of his professors.
+By the age of seventeen, Vallandigham was so far advanced in his schooling that he entered Jefferson College at Canonsburg, Pennsylvania, as a junior.
+After only one year of study, however, Vallandigham left college to accept an appointment as a teacher and principal at Union Academy, Snow Hill, Maryland.
+In 1841, Vallandigham returned to Jefferson College to complete his senior year, but school officials dismissed him he before graduated after he engaged in a heated argument over constitutional law with one of his professors.

 One year after his wedding, Vallandigham moved his law practice to Dayton, Ohio, where he also purchased a share of the Dayton Western Empire newspaper in 1847.
 Serving as editor of the weekly periodical for the next two years, Vallandigham staunchly defended the principle of states’ rights, and he assailed abolitionists who he viewed as the fountainhead of sectionalism that threatened the Union.
 In June 1849, Vallandigham sold his share of the newspaper to concentrate on his thriving law practice and his political aspirations.